seanbreckenridge/exobrain/tools/README.md

 This is an extension of my [dotfiles](https://github.com/seanbreckenridge/dotfiles)

 This is an ever evolving list of tools and scripts I use and recommend, or combinations of tools I use to optimize my workflow.
-Some of these might be obvious to you, but it might not be to everyone!

 Most of these are command line based.
 On a regular day, the only GUI tools I use are my browser and my email client.